 How much balance transfer fees typically come to range anywhere from between 3% and 5% of what is owed.
 Depending on the level of debt, this can come to a lot.

 On a balance of about $10K, for example, it would cost between $300 and $500 to transfer the balance.
 No small amount.
-But trust us when we say, what can be saved in interest makes it worthwhile.
+But trust me when I say, what can be saved in interest makes it worthwhile.

-We’ll talk more about that in our next section.
+I’ll talk more about that in the next section.

 Is a 0% Balance Transfer Worth It?